 Proper legal counsel ought to know how to deal with sensitive, complex elder care matters including personal protection and care.
 They are able to give professional advice on financial issues including how to handle the senior’s estate plan and how to handle their care.
 When it comes to elder care law, most matters are complex and delicate.
-Lawyers who specialize in elder care law understand how personal care and estate planning work together in order to provide appropriate counsel.
+Lawyers specializing in elder care law understand how personal care and estate planning work together to provide appropriate counsel.

 Personal care matters include guardianship in old age and long-term care planning.
 This includes decisions on how to provide care to the elderly in the family.
 It also involves deciding on whether one should care for them at home or in community/nursing home, depending on their health conditions the quality of care and finances.

 This category also encompasses advanced health care directives, special needs, health and mental health laws.
 The financial part includes insurance policy benefits and claims such as Medicaid, health insurance, Medicare claims, disability and social security claims and appeals among others.